-Over the course of my career, I have combined my academic interests with running a business.
-I consider myself to be a Business Developer, Marketing Educator, and Learning Designer, owing to a diverse background in marketing, business communications, and education.
-I hold a Tertiary Diploma in Education from The Far Eastern State University of Humanities (5 years full time, Russia), and a Master of Business Degree (by research) from Unitec Institute of Technology (New Zealand).
+Over the course of my career, I have combined my academic interests with different jobs in marketing and running a business.
+I consider myself a marketing professional and a marketing educator, owing to a diverse background in advertising, business communications, and education.
+I hold a Graduate Diploma in Education from The Far Eastern State University of Humanities (5 years full time, Russia), and a Master of Business Degree (by research) from Unitec Institute of Technology (New Zealand).

 Since 2011 I have been teaching a variety of marketing papers across Institutes of Technology and Polytechnics and in New Zealand, focusing on innovative approaches in course design and delivery.
 As a Learning Designer, I have been involved in undergraduate and postgraduate course development for different disciplines, including social media and digital media marketing.